 It’s also important to bear in mind that some nuclear imaging tests are completed during a short visit to Sun Radiology, but others may take place over several hours or days.

-Your test begins when your radiologist either injects the radioactive drug into your arm or gives you a tasteless serum to swallow.
+Your test begins when your radiologist either injects the radioactive drug in your arm or gives you a tasteless serum to swallow.
 You rest quietly as the substance works its way through your system.

 In most cases, you lie still and quiet on the examination table during the scan.
 However, during a cardiac stress test, you may walk on a treadmill or ride a stationary bike.